mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-1.md

 Created user [proxyuser].
 {% endhighlight %}

-For the next steps we need the "connectionName" of the SQL instance, so lets grep this via <code>gloud</code>:
+For the next steps we need the "connectionName" of the SQL instance, so let's grep this via <code>gloud</code>:

 {% highlight bash %}
 $ gcloud sql instances describe cubarnetes-postgres | grep connectionName